Infineon/btsdk-peer-apps-ota/README.md

 To demonstrate the app, work through the following steps:

 ##### To perform OTA upgrade:
-1. Plug the WICED eval board into your computer.
+1. Plug the AIROC&#8482; eval board into your computer.
-2. Build and download the application to the WICED board.
+2. Build and download the application to the AIROC&#8482; board.
 3. The OTA image file (app-name)\_(bsp).ota.bin is generated in the (app-name)/build/(bsp)/Debug folder.

 Windows: